Alex Smith: 2006 season

 In need of a statement game, the 49ers traveled to Seattle for a Thursday Night Football game against their division rivals.
-During the broadcast on NFL Network, Cris Collinsworth noted that if he were starting an NFL franchise, he would have taken the Broncos rookie quarterback Jay Cutler before Alex Smith and fellow rookies Matt Leinart and Vince Young – and that Smith was not even close to the others.
+During the broadcast on NFL Network, Cris Collinsworth noted that if he were starting an NFL franchise, he would have taken Broncos rookie quarterback Jay Cutler before Alex Smith and fellow rookies Matt Leinart and Vince Young – and that Smith was not even close to the others.
 Going into the 4th quarter, the 49ers were trailing the Seahawks 7–3, and pulling out a win looked unlikely.
 Smith however performed brilliantly in the fourth quarter, and drove the 49ers on a long touchdown drive down the field early, taking a narrow 10–7 lead.
 Late in the quarter, with the same score, Smith struck again – shaking off an almost certain sack, rolling to the left and completing a pass to Frank Gore for a touchdown to give the 49ers a 10-point lead.
 On the next drive, Smith cemented the victory by leading yet another touchdown drive, and rushing for a touchdown on a naked bootleg.
 Collinsworth had earlier in the game observed that "Alex Smith is the best I've ever seen him.
 That drive is the best I saw," and on seeing his touchdown run, commented "What a second-half he has had!"

 After losing to the Cardinals the following week, the 49ers' final game of the 2006 season was against a Denver Broncos team looking for a playoff berth.
 In a major upset, the 49ers defeated the Broncos and knocked them out of the playoffs.
 During the game at INVESCO Field, Smith threw for 194 yards and a touchdown, leading the team to a come from behind victory for the second time in three weeks.